Death of Muhammad Zia-ul-Haq: Background

+Aircraft crash

-At 3:40 p.m.
-(Pakistan Standard Time) on 17 August 1988 the VIP flight took off from Bahawalpur Airport.
-On board the C-130 plane were a total of 30 people (17 passengers and 13 crew members); with Zia-ul-Haq were the United States Ambassador to Pakistan, Arnold Raphel, Brigadier General Herbert M. Wassom, the chief of the U.S. military mission in Pakistan, and a group of senior officers from Pakistan army.
+At 15:40 (PKT) on 17 August 1988 the VIP flight took off from Bahawalpur Airport.
+On board the C-130 plane were a total of 30 people (17 passengers and 13 crew members); with Zia-ul-Haq were the United States Ambassador to Pakistan, Arnold Raphel, Brigadier General Herbert M. Wassom, the chief of the U.S. military mission in Pakistan, and a group of senior Pakistani army officers.
 The plane had been fitted with an air-conditioned VIP capsule where Zia and his American guests were seated.
 It was walled off from the flight crew and a passenger and baggage section in the rear.

 The aircraft departed Bahawalpur early, ahead of a storm.
 For 2 minutes and 30 seconds, it rose into a clear sky.
 Takeoff was smooth and without problems.
-At 3:51pm (PST) Bahawalpur control tower lost contact, and the plane plunged from the sky and hit the ground with such force that it was blown to pieces and wreckage scattered over a wide area.
+At 15:51 (PKT) Bahawalpur control tower lost contact, and the plane plunged from the sky and struck the ground with such force that it was blown to pieces and wreckage scattered over a wide area.
 Witnesses cited in Pakistan's official investigation said that the C-130 began to pitch "in an up-and-down motion" while flying low shortly after takeoff before going into a "near-vertical dive", exploding on impact, killing all on board.
 There were many investigations into this crash but no satisfactory cause was ever found.